rommguy/react-custom-scroll/README.md

 - **minScrollHandleHeight** : number, sets the mimimum height of the scroll handle.
 Default is 38, as in Chrome on OSX.
 - **rtl** : boolean, default false.
 Right to left document, will place the custom scrollbar on the left side of the content, and assume the native one is also there.
 - **scrollTo**: number, default undefined.
 Will scroll content to the given value.
 - **keepAtBottom**: boolean, default false.
 For dynamic content, will keep the scroll position at the bottom of the content, when the content changes, if the position was at the bottom before the change.
+[See example here](http://rommguy.github.io/react-custom-scroll/example/demo.html?dynamic=true)

 ##### Example for heightRelativeToParent